kudobuilder/kudo.dev/content/docs/cli.md

 Both of these options will install new instance of that operator into your cluster.
 By default, the instance name will be generated.

-### Install a package overriding instance name and parameters
+### Install a Package Overriding Instance Name and Parameters

-Use `--instance` and `--parameter`/`-p` for setting an Instance name and Parameters, respectively:
+Use `--instance` and `--parameter`/`-p` for setting an instance name and parameters, respectively:

 ```bash
 $ kubectl kudo install kafka --instance=my-kafka-name --parameter ZOOKEEPER_URI=zk-zk-0.zk-hs:2181,zk-zk-1.zk-hs:2181,zk-zk-2.zk-hs:2181 --parameter ZOOKEEPER_PATH=/small -p BROKERS_COUNTER=3